Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Experiments

 \textbf{Quantitative Results on Known Degradation Tasks.} We present quantitative comparisons on five degradation tasks in Table~\ref{tab:seen_comparison}.
 For Gaussian deblurring, Gaussian denoising, inpainting, and super-resolution, we compare both task-specific methods and unified restoration approaches.
 Due to the scarcity of methods specifically designed for spectral band completion, we only compare against unified restoration baselines for this task.
 To ensure a comprehensive evaluation, we randomly evaluate each degradation type across three datasets and further assess average restoration performance separately on natural and remote sensing data.
 As shown in Table~\ref{tab:seen_comparison}, our method consistently outperforms existing approaches across nearly all metrics for the five degradation types.
 Moreover, it demonstrates a clear advantage in average performance, validating its effectiveness.

 \textbf{Zero-Shot Generalization to Unknown Degradations.} To evaluate the zero-shot generalization capability of the proposed DAMP on unseen restoration tasks, we test it on motion deblurring and Poisson noise removal using the CAVE dataset, without any task-specific fine-tuning or explicit knowledge of the degradation process (\eg, blur kernels or noise parameters).
 As shown in Table~\ref{tab:unseen_cmp}, DAMP achieves superior performance across both tasks, attaining $31.05 dB$ PSNR and $0.899$ SSIM for motion deblurring, outperforming the strongest baseline (PromptIR) by $0.52 dB$, and $24.08 dB$ PSNR for Poisson denoising, a $2.10 dB$ improvement over the previous best method.
-These results demonstrate that our proposed DP effectively captures the underlying degradation patterns in images, enabling the model to achieve robust HSI restoration even under unseen degradation conditions.
+This superior generalization stems from the fact that DP captures the intrinsic statistical deviations caused by degradation, allowing the router to verify the degradation severity even without seeing the specific degradation type during training.

 \textbf{Visual and Spectral Qualitative Results.} Fig.~\ref{fig:seen_cmp} presents a visual and error map comparison between our method and competing approaches on four restoration tasks: super-resolution, denoising, deblurring, and inpainting.
 Our method achieves the lowest reconstruction errors and the highest visual quality across all cases, demonstrating the effectiveness of our degradation-aware prompting strategy.
 Fig.~\ref{fig:unseen_cmp} shows qualitative results for HSI restoration under an unseen degradation type, Poisson noise, on the CAVE dataset which was not used during training.
 Our proposed DAMP produces significantly lower errors than all baseline methods, highlighting its strong generalization capability to previously unseen restoration tasks.
 Fig.~\ref{fig:spec_cmp} shows the normalized digital number error between the restored and ground truth images across spectral bands, indicating that our proposed SSAM effectively balances the use of spatial and spectral information and better preserves the intrinsic spectral characteristics of HSIs.